junyiwuu/blog/src/content/docs/virtual environment/conda.md

 `conda install -y -c pytorch pytorch=2.0.0 torchaudio=2.0.0 torchvision=0.15.0`
 this is done, with one error: Solving environment: failed with initial frozen solve.
 Retrying with flexible solve.

+### Delete specific package
+`conda remove torch`
+* notice: if something suddenly broken in your conda environment, just remove that thing, and re-install.
+Debug will take too long time